Tresjs/tres/docs/examples/orbit-controls.md

 </template>
 ```

-Since [OrbitControls](https://threejs.org/docs/index.html?q=orbit#examples/en/controls/OrbitControls) needs a reference to the camera and the renderer, you need to pass those as arguments.
+Since [OrbitControls](https://threejs.org/docs/index.html?q=orbit#examples/en/controls/OrbitControls) needs a reference to the camera and the renderer.
+You need to pass those as arguments.

 You can use the [useTres](/api/composables#usetres) composable to get the camera and the renderer.